RocketCommunicationsInc/astro-cli/README.md

 - Use the `--noinstall` flag when testing to skip dependency installation and speed up testing
 - After making changes to the source code, run `npm run build` to recompile before testing
 - Use `npm link` to create a global symlink for local development testing
+- To unlink the global package: `npm unlink -g astro-cli`
+- To update the linked package after changes: `npm run build` (no need to re-link)